-During the financial year ended 31st March 2020, all transactions with the Related Parties as defined under the Companies Act, 2013 read with Rules framed thereunder were in the ordinary course of business and at arm's length basis.
+During the financial year ended 31st March 2021, all transactions with the Related Parties as defined under the Companies Act, 2013 read with Rules framed thereunder were in the ordinary course of business and at arm's length basis.
 During the year under review, your Company does not have a 'Material Subsidiary' as defined under Regulation 16(1)(c) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ['Listing Regulations'].

-During the year under review, your Company did not enter into any Related Party Transactions which require prior approval of the Members.
-All Related Party Transactions of your Company had prior approval of the Audit Committee and the Board of Directors, as required under the Listing Regulations.
+All Related Party Transactions of your Company had prior approval of the Audit Committee, the Board of Directors and by the Members through the special resolution passed, as required under the Listing Regulations.
 There has been no materially significant Related Party Transactions having potential conflict with the interest of the Company during the year under review.

 All Related Party Transactions entered into by your Company were in the ordinary course of business and also on an arm's length basis, therefore details required to be provided in the prescribed Form AOC - 2 is not applicable to the Company.
-Necessary disclosures required under the Ind AS 24 have been made in the Notes to the Financial Statements for the year ended on 31st March, 2020.
+Necessary disclosures required under the Ind AS 24 have been made in the Notes to the Financial Statements for the year ended on 31st March, 2021.